brainlife/brainlife/README.md

 :warning: **This is a work in progress** :warning:

 ## Prerequisites

-Currently the installation supports Linux and Mac OS You will need to have an environment with the following software packages
+You will need to have an environment with the following software packages

 * docker / docker-compose